Limit theorems for the total scalar curvature: Introduction

 Moreover, assume that $\lambda_{i} \le C_{+}$ for all $i$ and some constant $C_{+} \in \mathbb{R}$ if $\kappa \ge 0$ (resp. $\lambda_{i} \ge C_{-}$ for some $C_{-} \in \mathbb{R}$ if $\kappa < 0$).
 Then

-\end{main} For example, every Einstein metric is a Ricci soliton with constant scalar curvature. \begin{rema} We note that on a closed manifold, Ricci solitons are always gradient \cite{perelman2002entropy}.
-However, this fact will not be used in this paper. \end{rema}
+\end{main} On a complete manifold, every Ricci soliton is a self-similar solution of the Ricci flow equation, and vice versa.
+This self-similarity is one of the reasons why the assumption of convergence in Main Theorem \ref{theo-1} can be weaker than $W^{1, p}.$

-The rest of this paper will be arranged as follows.
-In Section \ref{section-proof}, we will prepare some lemmas and prove our Main theorems.
-Moreover, we will also prove some corollaries.
-In Section \ref{section-examples}, we will give several counterexamples to Main theorem \ref{theo-3} and \ref{theo-2}.
+The rest of the paper will be arranged as follows.
+In Section \ref{section-preliminaries}, we will prepare some lemmas to prove our main theorems in the next section.
+In Section \ref{section-proof}, we will prove our main theorems.
+In Section \ref{section-coro}, we will prove some corollaries of our main theorems.
+In Section \ref{section-examples}, we will give several examples that suggest that the assumptions of regularity or compactness of manifolds in Fact \ref{theo-3} and our main theorems are optimal in some sense.